rayanht/paprika/README.md

 The `@singleton` decorator can be used to enforce that a class only gets instantiated once within the lifetime of a program.
-Any subsequent instantiation will return the same original instance.
+Any subsequent instantiation will return the original instance.

 ```python3
 @singleton